hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-dtap-in-pods.md

 ## Uniform Resource Identifier

-In HPE Ezmeral Container Platform, you can see different types of file system used by the shared storage resources.
-You can manage different data source through a GUI and representing files with same URI.
+In HPE Ezmeral Container Platform, you can see different types of file systems used by the shared storage resources.
+You can manage different data sources through a GUI while representing files with the same URI.
 The URI will be in the format of

 ```
 dtap://datatap_name/some_subdirectory/another_subdirectory/some_file